 The root of Christianson’s fan hood

 It hearkens back to the mid-1980s during the “rock ‘n’ wrestling” era.
 He watched pay-per-views at his best friend’s house.
-He and his brother were World Wrestling Federation fans and attended their first show at the War Memorial Auditorium in Buffalo, N.Y. in 1984.
-He continued enjoying the product through the 1990s and beyond.
+He and his brother were World Wrestling Federation fans and attended their first show at the War Memorial Auditorium in Buffalo, N.Y. in 1984 and he continued enjoying the product through the 1990s and beyond.

 “My dad gave me and my brother a certificate for tickets to anything,” Christianson said.
 “We chose wrestling over the (Buffalo) Bills and (Buffalo) Sabres.
 We saw Roddy Piper and Andre the Giants versus Big John Studd.
 We could tell from the nosebleeds how tall Andre was.”